-With the Podio app, you have the ability to create tasks and customise them based on your workflow, taking into account deadlines and responsibilities, and there’s a built-in instant messaging function which you can use to share ideas and see how others are getting on with delegated tasks.
-It’s also handy for getting quick feedback without having to send several emails.
+With the Podio app, you have the ability to create tasks and customize them based on your workflow, taking into account deadlines and responsibilities.
+There’s also a built-in instant messaging function which you can use to share ideas and see how others are getting on with delegated tasks.
+Additionally, there is a handy tool for getting quick feedback without having to send several emails.

 There are integrations with third-party services such as Dropbox and Google Drive, meaning you can share content quickly and easily.
 Podio is available in a number of additional languages, including French, German, Danish, Chinese, Spanish and Russian.

 It’s free to download the app, with the option of accessing in-app purchases.
-On the web, there is a free tier with a limit of up to five team members, with the basic plan starting from $9 (around £6, AU$12) per month.
+On the web, there is a free tier with a limit of up to five team members.
+The Basic plan starts at $7.20 (around £6) per month, when paid on an annual basis.

 An effective tool for collaborating on projects

 Platforms: Web, Android, iOS | Project tracking: Progress reports | File sharing: Documents, videos and images | Premium version: Yes

 Basecamp is one of the oldest project management solutions, having been around for more than ten years, building a reputation which makes it a highly credible tool for businesses that work on big projects.

 The latest version of the app offers a variety of helpful features, including the ability to send direct messages for quick discussions, set up a schedule so you only get notifications within work hours, and show your appreciation for colleagues by clicking an applause button.
 Basecamp avoids a fragmented workflow, and as the firm says, it keeps “discussions, tasks, files, schedules and chat in one place.”